Subscribe to Blog via Email

 But there are instances when people talk nearby that their words get transcribed as well.

 There are places where we likely shouldn’t voice dictate.
-Sitting in crowded and public spaces for example.
+Sitting in crowded and public spaces, for example.
 It can be rude to voice dictate when others are around us.
-Granted some content voice dictated is destined to be published for the public to see anyway.
+Granted some content voice dictated is destined to be published for the public anyway.
 So there might not be a problem with confidentiality.
 Remember you may not know who the people sitting near you are.

 What apps and devices allow voice dictation?

 On desktop, anyone can voice dictate to transcription inside Google Drive.
-That’s been around since at least 2017 and I used to file blog posts for a project in the SaaS field that way.
+That’s been around since at least 2017, and I used to file blog posts for projects that way before.
 What’s nice about voice dictating in Google Docs is that you can easily share the draft with others by giving them access.

 On iPhone, it’s not by app but it’s an iPhone function.
 You can voice dictate in any app, including: